 For many companies, 2020 has been a devastating year due to the consequences of the COVID-19 pandemic.
 While the same can be said for the digital health sector, the pandemic has also paved a way for unexpected and extraordinary business opportunities in 2021.
+Good ideas with a business loan from online lenders such as Biz2Credit are the ingredients for a successful business venture in this pandemic.

 In 2020, Digital health start-ups and more established companies have suffered, as have other companies from a variety of industries.
 We have seen governments set up rescue funds for start-ups, including those that offer services for the healthcare industry.

 On the other hand, the pandemic was an accelerator for breaking digital health solutions into traditional healthcare systems around the world.
 This created new business opportunities for a range of digital health services that are directly linked to the pandemic, which will last throughout 2021 and beyond.
 What are those segments that offer substantial business opportunities for the digital health industry in 2021?
+Good ideas with a business loan from online lenders such as Biz2Credit are the ingredients for a successful business venture in this pandemic.

 Top 5 business opportunities that offer substantial business opportunities for the digital health industry in 2021: